ip2location/ip2proxy-httpmodule/README.md

 **NOTE: You can choose to install the IP2Proxy HTTP Module in either per website mode or per server mode.**

 If you install in per website mode, you will need to install and configure for every website that you wish to add the IP2Proxy feature.
-While in the per server mode, you just need to install and configure once and all websites hosted on that machine will be able to use IP2Proxy.
+If you install in per server mode, you just need to install and configure once and all websites hosted on that machine will be able to use IP2Proxy.

 ### Installation & Configuration (per website mode)